Golden Apple Scholars Eligibility Requirements

 - be designated as a Golden Apple Scholar by the Golden Apple Foundation for Excellence in Teaching;

-- be a U.S. citizen or eligible non-citizen (FSA Handbook Volume 1 chapter 2);
+- be a U.S. citizen or eligible non-citizen (FSA Handbook Volume 1, Chapter 2) or meet the "undocumented student" criteria of the RISE Act;

 - be a resident of Illinois (if dependent, both the student and parent/guardian must be residents of Illinois);